shakti7/100-days-of-code/log.md

 **Today's Progress**: Continuing the same topic ,solved deletion and reversing Doubly Linked List.

 **Thoughts**: I couldn't solve problems from gfg due to some issues.
 I am planning to start this from next Wednesday.
 Tommorrow I'll be starting circular linked list.

+### Day 8: August 29, 2020, Saturday

+**Today's Progress**: Today I practiced Circular Linked List traversal using double & single pointer and insertion.

+**Thoughts**: I'll be completing circular linked list sooner and start doubly circular list which will take a day or two.